Kriol368/pjsekai-song-downloader/README.md

 ```

 The script will:
-1. Fetch the list of songs from Sekaipedia added in the last 60 days.
+1. Fetch the list of songs from Sekaipedia.
 2. Scrape metadata for each song, including:
     - Title
     - Singers